 Notice that Bill and Melinda Gates have not given any statements that badmouth the other person or paint the other person in a negative light.
 While incredibly difficult, perhaps, focusing on moving forward and refusing to dwell on another person’s faults can really help both parties take necessary steps toward their new life.

 Do You Have Questions About Divorce?

 Wondering if divorce is the right decision for you can be scary and filled with uncertainty.
 Know that you are not alone.
-Assalone & Associates is here to help take the uncertainty out of the equation to assist you in starting this process and a new chapter of your life.
+Assalone Lombardi, LLC is here to help take the uncertainty out of the equation to assist you in starting this process and a new chapter of your life.

-If you have questions about divorce or want to speak with a divorce attorney, call our office today at (401) 589-5599 or visit us online to schedule your consultation.
+If you have questions about divorce or want to speak with an attorney, call our office today at (401) 589-5599 or visit us online to schedule your consultation.